-Victoria Lowe was born in 1947 in Birmingham, Alabama.
-She was focused on art from an early age, and always found ways to work on independent projects through her elementary and high school years.
-She entered the University of Alabama at seventeen and received her BS in education in 1969.
+Victoria Lowe was born in Birmingham, AL in 1947 and spent most of her adult years in Washington, DC.
+She was focused on art from an early age, and found ways to work on independent projects through her elementary and high school years.
+She entered the University of Alabama at seventeen and received her BS in education in 1969 and MS in art in1971.
 In undergraduate and graduate school, Lowe felt like she found a new family in the art department.

 In the art department, Lowe and her fellow students were exposed to new developments in art, including the main camps of Abstract Expressionism, Action Painting and Color Field painting.
-She cites artists who “inspired deep emotional responses” during her early years – Turner, Monet, Barnett Newman, Ad Reinhart, Rothko, and Olitski.
-James Turrell is a contemporary artist who is particularly important for Lowe, for his sensitive use of light and space.
+She cites artists who inspired deep emotional responses during her early years – Turner, Monet, Barnett Newman, Ad Reinhart, Rothko, and Olitski.
+James Turrell's work is particularly interesting to Lowe, for his sensitive use of light and space.
 Another important influence has been travel and the art and archeology of Mexico, ancient Egypt, and Europe.
 Lowe has described her experience as a child gazing through a telescope at the stars in the night sky - the sense of mystery, beauty, and connectedness she felt continues to inspire her art.
 She cites her experience meditating, initiated in childhood, as giving her access to the inner space evoked in her paintings.

-In graduate school at the University of Alabama, Lowe focused on painting, receiving her MS in Visual Arts in 1971.
+In graduate school at the University of Alabama, Lowe focused on painting, receiving her degree in Visual Arts, including painting, drawing and sculpture.
 Spray painting emerged as her primary technique while still in school and after her move to Washington, DC, where she lived from the 1970s until 2006 when she moved to Lakeland, FL.
-In Washington she was a member of a performance group lead by international artist, Marta Minujiin, that appeared at the Museum of Modern Art, NY Avant Garde Festival, and galleries in New York.
+In Washington she was a member of a performance art group lead by international artist, Marta Minujiin, that appeared at the Museum of Modern Art, New York Avant Garde Festival, and galleries in New York and Wash, DC.

 The process of making these works is unconscious and intuitive, with each appearing in the artist’s mind in full detail before they are executed.
 The progress is deliberate in terms of the application of up to fifty layers of sprayed paint, with the goal of evoking the essence of a color.
 The tiny particles of pigment act like pixels, interacting with adjacent hues to create new, subtle colors and a sense of depth.